OfficeDev/office-js-docs-pr/docs/develop/json-manifest-overview.md

 We have taken an important first step toward these goals by making it possible for Outlook Add-ins, running on Windows only, to be created with a version of the Teams JSON manifest.

+> [!NOTE]
-The new manifest is available for preview.
+> The new manifest is available for preview and is subject to change based on feedback.
 We encourage experienced add-in developers to experiment with it.
 The preview manifest should not be used in production add-ins.

 During the early preview period, the following limitations apply.

 - The preview version of the Teams manifest only supports Outlook add-ins and only on subscription Office for Windows.
 We're working on extending support to Excel, PowerPoint, and Word.
 - It is not yet possible to combine an add-in with Teams apps, such as a custom Teams tab, or any other Microsoft 365 extension types.
 So, you cannot yet add an add-in to an existing Teams app.
 This will be available before release to general availability.